gugulet-hu/qself-docs/docs/spread-ai/index.md

 To set fonts, colours, borders, shadows, theme and other style settings click an open space in the central area.
 This brings up the options for styling the whole application in the Properties window on the right-hand side under **App settings** - and not just the Properties for a particular widget.
 You can also add widgets - such as buttons and headers - to make your user interface easy to use.

 To preview your application select **Deploy** in the top-right corner.
+For more information on Styling, see section...

 #### 8. Add your application to the launcher page
 The default landing page for SPREAD Studio in a local environment is [local.spread.ai](http://local.spread.ai).
 To add your newly created application to this launcher page we need to connect our local copy of the application to a GitHub repository.
 Select the small arrow next to the **Deploy** button in the top-right corner.